 The redevelopment of Gisborne Airport is a two stage new build replacement of the current passenger terminal.
 The existing building was tired and had past its functionality for the client and suitability for modern air travel.
 The team were asked to provide a scheme that would act as a beacon for the region and encourage greater use, whilst ensuring that the airport remained operational at all times.

 The building has two primary faces, landside and airside, the landside elevation represents the whare, ground based, airside represents the waka and the relationship to travel.
 This is also reflected in the materiality of the building.
 Landside is more grounded and as such, a more earthy palette of materials such as the rammed earth walls (comprising of local Greywacke rock) has been utilised.
-A series of twisted steel columns, angled towards Young Nick’s Head, the resting place of the ancestral canoe, resembling propellers provide a playful nod towards travel.
+A series of twisted steel columns, angled towards Te Kuri (Young Nick’s Head), the resting place of the ancestral canoe, resembling propellers provide a playful nod towards travel.
 Whereas airside, with its greater use of glazing, opens up to the sky and horizon beyond.

 Two Pare’s, carved from Totara (by Tiopira Rauna) welcome passengers on both landside and airside entrances.
 The entrance lobbies transition into a spacious public concourse, that includes a 42m long, CNC cut, plywood Tahuhu designed by Derek Lardelli, and manufactured by Makers of architecture that spans in between the LVL portals and frame the public space.